Skip to main content

 Parameters:

-• model_id (str) - Model ID to delete
+• model_id (str) - The model ID for the app to delete

 Example: